 The science case for METIS dictates the following key requirements for the instrument design:

-- An IFU-fed high-resolution spectrograph in L and M bands with a field of view of 0.5 square arcseconds and spectral resolving power of ~100,000, including a mode with extended instantaneous wavelength coverage (N-band under study).
+- An IFU-fed high-resolution spectrograph in L and M bands with a field of view of 0.4 x 1.5" and spectral resolving power of ~100,000.

 The instrument consists of two separate units, one for the imager and another for the spectrograph, and is entirely encased in a cryostat to maintain the stable low temperatures required for good performance at mid-infrared wavelengths.
 To achieve diffraction limited performance, METIS will use adaptive optics correction to compensate for atmospheric turbulence.
-The instrument will be able to observe with natural guide stars and eventually with laser guide stars.
+The instrument will be able to observe with both natural and laser guide stars.

 See the image gallery for views of the instrument.